yanivyacoby/yanivyacoby.github.io/_pages/advocacy.md

 ### Outreach
 <hr/>

 * I served as a **mentor** for a Ph.D.
-Working Group (Fall 2021 - Fall 2023), where I helped students write personal statements, CVs, and practice interviewing.
+Working Group at Harvard (Fall 2021 - Fall 2023), where I helped students write personal statements, CVs, and practice interviewing.
 I also helped debunk common myths about Ph.D. programs that often provoke imposter syndrome / cause students to self-filter during the application process.
 * I was a **mentor** for the [Women in Data Science (WiDS) Cambridge datathon workshop](https://onefishy.github.io/wids_datathon/) (2019 and 2020).